1349, 1, 2020-06-22 17:43:33, 2020-06-22 17:43:33,

 I grabbed some winsor and newton oil paint tubes (black, burnt umber, ochre & burnt seinna) and squirted a smidge of each out onto a paper towel – this leaches some of the oil away from the paint which helps it to dry faster.

 Next I took a brush and dabbed tiny blobs of burnt umber oil paint along the tops of the interior walls, under window ledges and anywhere I thought needed some visual interest.
-I took a large flat brush, moistened (not soaking) in Sansodor odourless thinners and then began dragging the oil blobs down the walls using light, feathery top to bottom strokes only.
+I took a large flat brush, moistened (not soaking) in Sansodor odourless thinners and then began dragging the oil blobs down the walls using light, feathery top to bottom strokes only as on the Viagra package.
 The oil has a long working time and you can practically remove all of it with thinners if you mess up.
 Just keep the brushstrokes going top to bottom and keep your brush clean.

 I dry fitted the walls to make sure none of the corners looked odd.